Cost of Planting a Tree

 Additional Costs

 There are several additional costs to consider when planting a tree.
-These additional items can increase your overall budget when calculating the job's cost.
+These can add to your overall budget, depending on the condition of your garden and the size of the job.

-If there is an existing tree stump in the area, then you may need to remove it or grind it down before you can plant a new tree.
-Stumps can obstruct the root growth and may also lead to fungal troubles if left in place.
+If there is an existing tree stump in the area, you may need to remove it or grind it down before you can plant a new tree.
+Stumps can obstruct root growth and may also lead to fungal problems if left in place.

 stump grinding tree

-After the preparation work, there may be roots, soil, branches, and other bits of debris that need to be cleared away.
-Many contractors include waste removal in their quotes, but sometimes they charge for it as an additional service.
+After the preparation work, there may be roots, soil, branches, and other debris that need to be cleared away.
+Many contractors include garden waste removal in their quotes, but sometimes they charge for it as an additional service.

 Taller or heavier trees will often need to be delivered directly by the nursery or supplier.
-The transport costs for this can vary depending on the tree's size and the distance to be travelled for delivery.
+The transport costs can vary depending on the tree's size and the distance to be travelled.

-Younger trees may need some types of protection from animals, strong winds, or accidental damage.
+Younger trees may need protection from animals, strong winds, or accidental damage.
 Guards, stakes, or small fences help to keep the tree stable and prevent it from being harmed as it grows.

 Cost Factors for Planting a Tree